ianlucas/cs2-inventory-simulator/docs/rules.md

 - **Type:** `boolean`
 - **Default:** `true`

+### `inventoryItemAllowShare`

+- Indicates whether the user can share an inventory item.

 ### `inventoryItemEquipHideModel`

 - Determines whether to disallow an item model from being equipped by the user.